24900903/NearMe/README.md

 Create a Django admin interface.

 ### STEP 2
-Download your city map from Google.
+Download your city map from Google

 ### STEP 3
 Using ```<map>``` tag name the map.